-Divorce often involves consideration and decision on serious legal aspects germinating afterwards i.e. alimony, child custody and legal proceedings.
+Divorce often involves consideration and decision on serious legal aspects germinating afterward i.e. alimony, child custody, and legal proceedings.
 Let’s take all these aspects separately to get a holistic view of this complicated subject:-

-As observed, Divorce leads to bitter quarrels between couples who have child/children below the age of 18.
-These battles are about child custody i.e. after the finalization of divorce, with who will the child physically stay?
-Evidently, the custodial parent will hold the primary responsibility of the child in meeting his/her physical, mental and medicinal needs and other parent may have the right to access on such matters or only visitation rights.
-Important thing/factor to decide is-who can ideally be right for the child’s best interest and welfare?
+As observed, Divorce leads to bitter quarrels between couples who have children/children below the age of 18.
+These battles are about child custody i.e. after the finalization of the divorce, with who will the child physically stay?
+Evidently, the custodial parent will hold the primary responsibility of the child in meeting his/her physical, mental and medicinal needs and other parents may have the right to access on such matters or only visitation rights.
+An important thing/factor to decide is-who can ideally be right for the child’s best interest and welfare?

-A sneak-peak in the governing laws for Divorce in India
+A sneak-peak in the governing laws for the Divorce process in India

-In India, we have Hindu Marriage Act, 1955 which regulates the marriage, divorce and relating issues in case of Hindus, Sikhs, Buddhists and Jains.
-Under this Act, the grounds are prescribed for dissolving solemnized marriage by Divorce which includes cruelty, adultery, desertion, conversion or mental/physical/psychological disorders.
+In India, we have the Hindu Marriage Act, 1955 which regulates marriage, divorce and relating issues in the case of Hindus, Sikhs, Buddhists, and Jains.
+Under this Act, the grounds are prescribed for dissolving the solemnized marriage by Divorce which includes cruelty, adultery, desertion, conversion or mental/physical/psychological disorders.

-- It also covers the enactment on Alimony which is mainly decided on the basis of both income as well as background.
+- It also covers the enactment of Alimony which is mainly decided on the basis of both incomes as well as background.

-- With respect to Child custody, Hindu Minority & Guardianship Act, 1956 is followed which lays down that the custody of child upon the age of 5 should stand with mother, unless proved otherwise.
-Though in case of children of older age, there is no hard and fast rule.
-The court decides after hearing all viewpoints, debates, child’s wishes and other things.
-In rare cases, the custody may be given to third persons also, keeping in mind child’s welfare and best of interest.
+- With respect to Child custody, Hindu Minority & Guardianship Act, 1956 is followed which lays down that the custody of the child upon the age of 5 should stand with the mother unless proved otherwise.
+Though in the case of children of older age, there is no hard and fast rule.
+The court decides after hearing all viewpoints, debates, a child’s wishes, and other things.
+In rare cases, the custody may be given to third persons also, keeping in mind the child’s welfare and best of interest.

 Muslims are governed under Muslim Marriage Laws i.e. Dissolution of Muslim Marriage Act, 1939.

-Parsis follow Parsi Marriage and Divorce Act, 1936 when they are seeking to get divorce.
+Parsis follow the Parsi Marriage and Divorce Act, 1936 when they are seeking to get a divorce.

 - Under this Act, one thing that is considered above all before deciding on child custody is his/her welfare.
 The Guardian and wards Act, 1890 deals with custody issues.

-Christians and all others are governed under Indian Divorce Act, 1869.
+Christians and all others are governed under the Indian Divorce Act, 1869.